AAA3A-AAA3A/AAA3A-cogs/README.rst

 * Thanks to @epic guy on Discord for the basic syntax (command groups, commands) and also commands (await ctx.send, await ctx.author.send, await ctx.message.delete())!

 * Thanks to TrustyJAID for the code (a bit modified to work here and to improve as needed) for the log messages sent! (https://github.com/TrustyJAID/Trusty-cogs/tree/master/extendedmodlog)

 * Thanks to the developers of the cogs I added features to as it taught me how to make a cog!
 (Chessgame by WildStriker, Captcha by Kreusada, Speak by Epic guy and Rommer by Dav)

+* Thanks to all the people who helped me with some commands in the #coding channel of the redbot support server!

+**Credits for the cog ClearChannel:**

+* Thanks to @epic guy on Discord for the basic syntax (command groups, commands) and also commands (await ctx.send, await ctx.author.send, await ctx.message.delete())!

+* Thanks to the developers of the cogs I added features to as it taught me how to make a cog!
+(Chessgame by WildStriker, Captcha by Kreusada, Speak by Epic guy and Rommer by Dav)